doscsy12/knee_mri_proj/README.md

 ## Data and Model
 Data is from [MRNet](https://stanfordmlgroup.github.io/competitions/mrnet/).
 It consists of 1370 knee MRI exams performed at Stanford University Medical Center.
 The dataset contains 1,104 (80.6%) abnormal exams, with 319 (23.3%) ACL tears and 508 (37.1%) meniscal tears; labels were obtained through manual extraction from clinical reports.
 The original dataset is 5D tensor with shape (batch_shape, *s*, conv_dim1, conv_dim2, channel), where *s* is the number of slices per scan.
 The training set consists of 1130 MRI images from coronal, sagittal and axial planes.
 The validation set consists of 120 images from coronal, sagittal and axial planes.

+<br> Metrics were accuracy and precision.
+Accuracy was used to determine the overall performance of the model.
+<br> MRI scanning is costly and requires a long scanning time.
+A patient would only be sent for an MRI scan, if further imaging evaluation is required.
+Thus, precision was used as another metric since I need to know how many of the positives were true positives.
+Due to time and costs, the more false positives there are, the more costly each true positive is.

 ## Notebooks
 | notebook            | model          | dataset         | diagnosis               |
 |---------------------|----------------|-----------------|-------------------------|